 For your ease, let’s understand through an example.

-Suppose, you want to develop a gaming application and that too in the least possible time.
+Suppose you want to develop a gaming application in the least possible time.
 You have to incorporate three requirements for now: the menu page, the game and the scoreboard.
 Once you are done with your initial planning for each requirement where you will identify overall project requirements, your target audience, the content of the game, client’s requirements, etc. you will start with your first iteration which will focus on the basic template of the menu page, game and scoreboard.

 Step 2: Design

-In the case of our gaming application example, at this step of iterative software development, the design team defines business rules, database along with data layers, languages, etc. you will require to develop a basic version of the three features.
+In the case of our gaming application example, at this step of iterative software development, the design team defines business rules, database along with data layers, languages, etc. Once these definitions have been established, you will develop a basic version of the three features.
 When you are done with this step, you will proceed to the next one i.e. implementation.

 Step 3: Implementation